Mean Streak (album)

 Mean Streak is the fifth studio album by American heavy metal band Y&T, released in 1983 through A&M Records.
-Major hits include "Midnight in Tokyo" (inspired by the band's live show in Tokyo), "Sentimental Fool", and the opening track, "Mean Streak".
+Tracks include "Midnight in Tokyo" (inspired by the band's live show in Tokyo), "Sentimental Fool", and the opening track, "Mean Streak".
 The album peaked at number 103 on the Billboard 200 on October 27, 1983.
+This was the third of five studio albums released by A&M Records for Y&T.

+A remastered version was released on CD by Rock Candy Records in July 2018.

+Critical reception

-This was the third of five studio albums released by A&M Records for Y&T. Loudwire ranked the album at number 28 on their list of the Top 30 hair metal albums.
+Loudwire ranked the album at number 28 on their list of the Top 30 hair metal albums.
 AllMusic said the hard rock album was a disappointment to the band's fans who knew that their live shows were much better.
 Metal Forces and Blabbermouth.net called out the combination of hard rock and heavy metal songs on the album, with Blabbermouth praising the title track as the band's best song.